SAP-samples/teched2023-XP185v/exercises/ex1/README.md

 <br><img src="/exercises/ex1/images/SCIConsoleApps.png" width="70%">

 5. On the left side you see bundled and system applications.
 In **Bundled Applications** you find the application **SAP BTP subaccount trial**.
-Click on it to see the configuration data of this application.
+This application represents most of the business applications that are part of the SAP BTP subaccount, including SAP Build Apps.
+You will find more details below in the note on XSUAA.
+Click on the application **SAP BTP subaccount trial** to see the configuration data of this application.

 <br><img src="/exercises/ex1/images/Applications.png" width="70%">